DS202-at-ISU/lab-1-team1/README.md

 grading once the due date is passed.
 Submit a link to your repository on Canvas (only one submission per team) to signal to the instructors that you are done with your submission.

+David Wang: This is a line from RStudio

+12.1 Prerequisites

+12.2 Make a repo on GitHub

+12.3 Clone the test GitHub repository to your computer via RStudio

+12.4 Make local changes, save, commit

+12.5 Push your local changes online to GitHub

+12.6 Confirm the local change propagated to the GitHub remote

+Did not delete repo for 12.7

+David Notes from Lab: I have had previous experience with git, however I am not used to using RStudio; so I cloned it with the terminal rather than using the RStudio GUI at first, which caused me a bit of confusion.
+Then I realized my issue when I couldn’t find the Git tab, so I instead cloned the repository with help of my team members through RStudio instead.
+After I could access the Git tab, I made the RStudio line commit and was able to push it to the repository.